ritheshh-cmyk/backendserver/README.md

 # One-Click Backend Start

-## Android/Termux
+## Ubuntu-in-Termux (proot-distro)
-1. Open Termux in your backend directory.
+1. Open your Ubuntu-in-Termux shell and cd to your backend directory.
 2. Run:
    ```sh
    ./start-backend-server.sh
    ```
    - This loads your .env, starts all services with PM2, and shows status.
-   - For auto-start on boot, use the Termux:Boot app and reboot your device.
+   - For auto-start on boot, use your proot-distro's init system or add to `.bashrc`.

 ## Windows/PowerShell
 1. Open PowerShell in your backend directory.